Archaeological evidence suggests that a rock shelter was used by people at a site in Arnhem Land, the earliest evidence of Aboriginal civilisation.

 Mungo Lady is discovered by a geologist in south-western New South Wales.
 The human remains are found to be between 40,000 and 42,000 years old,…

 The New South Wales Aborigines Welfare Board is abolished.
-Cootamundra Training Home closes.
-St Joseph’s Children’s Home begins admitting girls and changes its name from St…
+Cootamundra Domestic Training Home for Aboriginal Girls.
+St Joseph’s Children’s Home begins admitting girls and changes its…

 The Church of England Girls and Boys homes, along with the Kinchela Training Home for Aboriginal Boys close in New South Wales. …